By recent Medical Program graduate Anthony Pham.

 “Med school = no social life”, “Med school will turn your hair white”, “Welcome to Med school – this is your life now”.
 Admittedly it made me doubt whether I was even cut out for Medicine.

 But here I am today - a Doctor!
-Choosing to study Medicine at Bond was the best decision I ever made and I learned so many lessons during the process.
+Choosing to study Medicine (CRICOS 0101292 and 111520H) at Bond was the best decision I ever made and I learned so many lessons during the process.
 So, let’s cut to the chase!

 2. You're not perfect - and that's ok